Fatemeh-J/Putting-in-for-a-PhD-and-moving-abroad/Furnishing and Grocery Shopping.md

 ### Furnishing with new items

-Ikea (the most cost-effective), Leen bakker, Metzorggemaakt, Kruit & Kramer
+Ikea (the most cost-effective), Leen bakker, Metzorggemaakt, Kruit & Kramer, and MediaMarkt (for electric items)

 Also, you can find affordable home appliances in the following stores:
 Action(Not high quality necessary but cheap options), Xenos, Hemma, Blokker, Dille & Kamille (mostly related to kitchen and plants), Søstrene Grene

 ### Furnishing with secondhand items